Find providers

 ADHD can make it difficult to concentrate—asking a trusted friend to sit with you during this activity may make it easier.

-Speak with a Medical Professional
+Speak with a Mental Health Professional

 Therapists are trained to know how the mind works and think outside the box.
 If you’re not sure how to stop overthinking, a therapist may be able to see patterns in your life or behavior that you don’t.
 From there, they’ll be able to help you develop techniques to break your overthinking habit.